 Jon’s favorite camp moments are seeing excited campers arrive at check-in and watching them do activities they have never done or thought possible.
 Jon enjoys watching campers and staff develop a special bond at camp.
 Jon has been involved with camp for over 15 years and is responsible for resident camp at Camp Friendship.

 Conor moved from Northern Ireland to Minnesota in 2010.
 Before the move, he studied social work with a focus on youth development followed by a MBA.
 Passionate about human services, the move to True Friends in 2013 was a natural fit.
-As a dedicated leader in person centered planning, staff development and business acumen, today he leads the Camping and Operations Departments for True Friends.
+As a dedicated leader in person centered planning, staff development and business acumen, today he leads the Camping and Facilities Departments for True Friends.

 Camp brings out something in people that many other life experiences cannot; and Erin believes it’s a honor to be a part of it.
 Friendships are formed, new adventures are had, memories are made and personal accomplishments happen on a daily basis.
 Erin joined True Friends in 2009 and camp is part of her identity.
 She calls Eden Wood home, has a passion for play and recreation and is grateful to share it with campers, families and staff.

 Naomi is an adventure-spirited, dark chocolate-loving, Minnesotan with a heart for community and a passion for camp.
 She loves to help campers have new experiences and help their camp dreams become a reality.
 Naomi is managing the Courage North programs and is always excited to share this special place with campers, families, staff, and volunteers!

 Shari believes that interacting with horses will enhance the development of each individual’s confidence, self-esteem, communication and social skills not to mention “just having fun!
 The movement and gentle rhythmical rocking of the horse is calming and centering for many people with sensory processing or behavioral issues.
 She looks forward to spending time with the campers and introducing them to a unique experience that will be unforgettable.